-11. Deferred revenue
+12. Deferred revenue

-Deferred revenues grew by P1,552.94 million arising from tuition fees collected and charged/billed which were not yet earned as of the report date.
-As of the end of the three-month report period, only a portion of the total tuition fees collected and charged for the first semester/trimester was recognized as income by the University, FEU Tech, FEU Cavite, FEU Senior High School, FEU Alabang and RCI.
-As of May 31, 2019, the balance of the account is lower as the deferred revenues initially recorded for the second semester of the previous AY was already recognized as income.
+Deferred revenues grew by P469.58 million arising from tuition fees collected and charged/billed which were not yet earned as of the report date.
+As of the end of the six-month report period, there remains a portion of the total tuition fees collected and charged for the first semester that was not yet recognized as income by the University, FEU Cavite and RCI (tertiary); while for FEU Tech and FEU Alabang, tuition charges for the second trimester were recognized as unearned as classes are yet to start as of the report date.
+For basic education fees, only half of the tuition charges were recognized as income to date; the other half remains unearned and to be recognized over the remaining academic period.
+As of May 31, 2019, the balance of the account is lower as the deferred revenues initially recorded for the previous AY was already recognized as income.